-- (1) The court, other than the court of a regional division shall have jurisdiction over all offences except treason, murder and rape. - (2) The court of a regional division shall have jurisdiction over all offences except treason.
+- (1) The court, other than the court of a regional division, shall have jurisdiction over all offences, except treason, murder, rape and compelled rape as contemplated in sections 3 and 4 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007 respectively. - [subsection (1) substituted by section 68(2) of Act 32 of 2007] - (2) The court of a regional division shall have jurisdiction over all offences except treason.